Exercise Therapy – Patient Information Leaflet

 References

-Health matters: getting every adult active every day www.gov.uk/government/publications/health-matters-getting-every-adult-active-every-day/health-matters-getting-every-adult-active-every-dayWebsites listed above were last accessed in January 2025 and were correct at that time.
+Health matters: getting every adult active every day (July 2016) www.gov.uk/government/publications/health-matters-getting-every-adult-active-every-day/health-matters-getting-every-adult-active-every-dayThe websites listed above were accessed in July 2025 and were correct at that time.

 -